Most people think that meetings are a waste of time. They’re right.

 While financial reports can be reviewed outside of a meeting, reviewing them together as a team encourages questions and discussion around our revenue and spending.

-Of course, we use LivePlan to review our numbers because it’s much easier than drilling through exported reports from QuickBooks.
+Of course, we use LivePlan to review our numbers because it’s much easier than drilling through exported reports from QuickBooks or Xero.
 But you can always start out with a simple cash flow template in Excel.

 2. Are we there yet?